Audio-Technica LP60X vs LP120X UK 2026 | £120 vs £270

 Belt drive, built-in phono preamp, fixed cartridge.
 You cannot adjust tracking force, swap cartridges, or tweak anything.
 That's intentional.
 The LP60X is designed for people who want to play records without thinking about settings.

 Sound quality is perfectly adequate.
 Not exceptional, not poor.
 It plays records well and won't damage them.
-Reviewers praise its reliability.
+The AT3600L cartridge tracks at a fixed 3.5g which is safe for all vinyl.

 The simplicity pick — fully automatic, no setup, just press play